 Immediately after your liposuction, the parts of your body that were operated on will be dressed.
 These dressings must remain in place for one week.
 Showers and baths may still be possible during this period.

-The most important aspect of treatment after your procedure is the wearing of pressure garments.
-These may be needed for up to six weeks: three weeks day and night, three weeks night only.
+The most important aspect of treatment after your procedure is the wearing of compression garments.
+You may need to wear these for up to six weeks: three weeks day and night, three weeks night only.

 It is important to understand that although only tiny incisions are made, liposuction creates a large wound hidden under the skin.
 How fast you recover depends on how extensive your procedure was.